Bira/octopus-carnival/_drafts/goblins/bugbears.md

 ### Bugbear Thug (MV)

 This Level 4 Brute has 65 HP and all common traits for MV bugbears.
-It fights with a morningstar whose basic attack has a built-in "sneak attack" bonus damage, and carries 2 handaxes it can throw while it closes the gap with the PCs.
+It fights with a morningstar whose basic attack has built-in "sneak attack" bonus damage, and carries 2 handaxes it can throw while it closes the gap with the PCs.

 Simple and effective!
 If attacking an isolated PC from ambush, the thug can start the fight with a bang, though unlike a full lurker it will not seek to